 Commerce's Position: Commerce's regulations provide for attribution of subsidies of an "input producer" "{i}f there is cross ownership between an input supplier and a downstream producer, and production of the input is primarily dedicated to the production of the downstream product."
 However, to determine whether POSCO Energy's production of electricity was primarily dedicated to POSCO's production of subject merchandise, we find that it is not sufficient merely to establish that POSCO Energy produced electricity, and that POSCO used electricity to produce subject merchandise.
 POSCO reported and Commerce verified that POSCO did not purchase electricity from POSCO Energy in 2016.
 POSCO purchased electricity only from KEPCO.
 Thus, the record has not established that POSCO directly purchased electricity from POSCO Energy or that POSCO purchased electricity that was specifically produced by POSCO Energy.
 Accordingly, the claim that POSCO Energy's production of energy is primarily dedicated to POSCO's production of subject merchandise has not been established.
-This is consistent with our previous findings in other proceedings regarding POSCO Energy being an input supplier (i.e., regarding POSCO's purchases of electricity and POSCO Energy's sales of electricity.
-Accordingly, we have made no changes to
+This is consistent with our previous findings in other proceedings

-48 See Nucor Case Brief at 23 (citing Circular Welded Carbon Quality Steel Pipe from the People's Republic of China, 72 FR 63875 (November 13, 2007) (CWP PRC Final), where Commerce stated: "With respect to Kingland Century, this company is a domestic trading company and does not produce any merchandise.
+48 See Nucor Case Brief at 37 (citing Circular Welded Carbon Quality Steel Pipe from the People's Republic of China, 72 FR 63875 (November 13, 2007) (CWP PRC Final) ("With respect to Kingland Century, this company is a domestic trading company and does not produce any merchandise.
 Instead, it purchased and provided inputs to {producer of subject merchandise} Kingland during the POI.
 Because it is not an input producer, we are not treating Kingland Century as an input supplier as described in 19 CFR.
 351.525(b)(6)(iv) (which refers to subsidies received by the input producer).
-Instead, for the preliminary determination, we are treating these inputs as being provided directly to Kingland.")
+Instead, for the preliminary determination, we are treating these inputs as being provided directly to Kingland.")).